organicmaps/organicmaps/README.md

 <br>

 ## [CoMaps](https://comaps.app) – Hike, Bike, Drive Offline – Easy Map Navigation with Privacy

-Discover more of your journey - Powered by the community

 A community-led maps app based on an open source foundation and reinforced with commitment to transparency, privacy and being not-for-profit.